dop3ch3f/facerecognitionapi/README.md

 This is the backend repo to run the front end repo  (https://github.com/dop3ch3f/facerecognition.git).
-It is built with node
+It is built with node,knex,bcrypt,express,cors,bodyparser(nodemon recommended for dev)